David A. Cox

 to algebraic geometry and commutative algebra, and was written

 for undergraduate math majors.
-It is now in its third edition
+It is now in its fourth edition

 and is published by Springer-Verlag.
 The book has been translated into Japanese and Russian.